About the Port

 Like all the places visited by our tourists, The White Tower has a long history.
 It guarded the Eastern end of the city's seawall and was constructed by the Ottomans some time after 1430 - probably replacing an even earlier tower built in the 12th Century.
 For some time it was surrounded by a 'chemise' or apron wall.

-The Ottomans used it as a fortress, garrison and prison with torture and many executions taking place there so got called the 'Tower of Blood' or 'Red Tower' as a result.
+The Ottomans used it as a fortress, garrison and prison with torture and many executions taking place there and became called the 'Tower of Blood' or 'Red Tower' as a result.
 When Thessaloniki transferred from the Ottoman Empire to the Hellenic State in 1912, the tower was whitewashed as a symbol of cleansing and hence got it's present name; it is now more of a buff colour.

 The White Tower is now a museum of the history of Thessaloniki.